apache/kylin/README.md

 - **Read-write separated cluster will be easy created as same as image of architecture above.**
 - Services are created as the number order from 1 to 5.
 - Every machine node is presented by a white box.
-- `Kylin Node` and `Spark Worker` Node can be easy scaled.
+- `Kylin Node` and `Spark Worker` Node can be easy to scale.
-- Whole clusters will has only one RDS and only one the machine node which contains `Prometheus Server` and `Hive MetaStore` service.
+- Whole clusters will have only one RDS and only one machine node which contains `Prometheus Server` and `Hive MetaStore` service.